RagnarB83/ash-documentation/docs/MM-interfaces.rst

 MM Interfaces
 ==========================

-Molecular mechanics in Ash is currently quite rudimentary.
-There is no full-fledged internal forcefield code available (i.e. that handles both bonded and nonbonded terms).
-There is, however, a flexible nonbonded forcefield code (see NonBondedTheory below) that allows for Coulomb and Lennard-Jones energy+gradient evaluations.
-This allows for rigid (MM atoms frozen) MM and QM/MM (:doc:`QM-MM`) theory objects that can be used in geometry optimizations and molecular dynamics simulations (:doc:`job-types`).

-In addition, an interface to OpenMM is available.
+Molecular mechanics in ASH is possible via either the internal NonBondedTheory or via an interface to the external OpenMM package.

+The internal NonBondedTheory can only perform nonbonded interactions: electrostatics and short-range Lennard-Jones interactions.
+The Coulomb+LJ interaction is quite fast as it is written in Julia.
+Nonbonded Theory can be used in geometry optimizations provided that the MM atoms are always frozen.
+It can be used as MM code in QM/MM (:doc:`QM-MM`) theory objects.

+The interface to the external OpenMM code has recently become available.
+OpenMM is a fast C++ code with a Python API that ASH is interfaced to.
+OpenMM can calculate both bonded and nonbonded interactions, both periodic and nonperiodic systems and can read in multiple types of forcefield files.

 ###########################